AdrianAntico/AutoQuant/README.md

 24. percRank - Inner function for calibration plots and partial dependence plots.
 Computes PercentRank.
 25. multiplot - Useful for displaying multiple plots in a single pane.
 26. PrintObjectsSize - print out objects and their sizes that are in the envrionment
-27. WordFreq - creates a word frequency data.table and a word cloud
+27. AutoWordFreq - creates a word frequency data.table and a word cloud
 28. AutoH20TextPrepScoring - prepares your data for scoring based on models built with Word2VecModel